ambros-gleixner/VIPR/experiments/README.md

 al. 2013](http://dx.doi.org/10.1007/s12532-013-0055-6) and used it to compute certificates for several MIP instances from the literature.
 Exact SCIP uses a hybrid of floating-point and exact rational arithmetic to efficiently compute exact solutions using a pure branch-and-bound algorithm.
-In our experiments, the rational MIP solver uses CPLEX~12.6.0.0 as its underlying floating-point LP solver and a patched version of [QSopt\_ex~2.5.10](http://www.dii.uchile.cl/~daespino/ESolver_doc/main.html) as its underlying exact LP solver.
+In our experiments, the rational MIP solver uses CPLEX 12.6.0.0 as its underlying floating-point LP solver and a patched version of [QSopt_ex 2.5.10](http://www.dii.uchile.cl/~daespino/ESolver_doc/main.html) as its underlying exact LP solver.
 The exact MIP solver supports several methods for computing valid dual bounds.
-Our certificate printing functionality is currently supported by the \emph{project-and-shift} method (for dual feasible LP relaxations) and the \emph{exact LP}
-method (for dual feasible LP relaxations and Farkas proofs).
+Our certificate printing functionality is currently supported by the *project-and-shift* method (for dual feasible LP relaxations) and the *exact LP* method (for dual feasible LP relaxations and Farkas proofs).
 For details on these methods see [Cook et al. 2013](http://dx.doi.org/10.1007/s12532-013-0055-6).
 Future plans are to include certificate printing functionality in all dual bounding methods and release this in subsequent versions of exact SCIP.
 Our developmental version is